 Airtable is a low-code platform for application development.
 It lets teams build workflows that modernize their business processes and can be tailored to the technical ability of any end user.
 Its no-code features let nontechnical professionals harness the capabilities of relational databases to optimize workflows.
 Airtable also grants more technically savvy users to build their own complex formulas and automations.

-Whether you’re looking for low-code, no-code, or simply a platform to get your project organized and on track, Airtable has the flexibility and robust security to get you started.
+Whether you’re looking for low-code, no-code, or simply a project management platform to keep you organized and on track, Airtable has the flexibility and robust security to get you started.